Tim Pepper is an Americana singer/songwriter whose work is relatable, emotive and lyrically driven.

 Tim Pepper’s super power is sobriety, or so he’s been told.
 He’s not sure what that means.
 He thinks it might relate to the fact that he’s got no “game”.
 He’s too sincere for that.

-Nashville, TN based Americana singer/songwriter, Tim Pepper didn’t always live in Tennessee; The son of Baptist missionaries, he spent twenty years living in South Africa, so on top of a musical bedrock that is a gospel-inspired-something sits a mixture of African vibes, European-colony culture, 90’s Nirvana-esque rock and modern Indy-Pop sensibilities.
+An Americana singer/songwriter, and son of Baptist missionaries, he spent twenty years living in South Africa.
+So, on top of a musical bedrock that is a gospel-inspired-something, sits a mixture of African vibes, European-colony culture, 90’s Nirvana-esque rock and modern Indy-Pop sensibilities.

 Tim writes songs with the same lack of pretense with which he lives his life.
 It starts with a guitar riff; a skeletal song structure.
 A melody gets pulled from the ether and into that flow lyrics that have been bouncing around the subconscious mind.
 His lyrics aren’t fluffy.
 Rather they tend to deal with heavier, more meaningful things like family ties, God, love and loss.